 Single and Multiple Subject Teaching Credentials

 The coursework and the field experience segments of the Preliminary Teacher Credential program are delivered in a 36-39 credit hour sequence accompanied by early fieldwork experience.
 Each semester, students take an educational foundations course and methods courses.
 When candidates demonstrate the required program competencies, including all prerequisites and a 3.0 or higher cumulative grade point average in content and pedagogy coursework, they may begin their student teaching placements or internship.
 Credential candidates must pass two cycles of the Teacher Performance Assessment (CalTPA), a state-mandated examination required for recommendation for a credential.
-Educational technology is incorporated in all courses, field experiences and CalTPA cycles, as are theory and skills needed to effectively teach English learners and diverse student populations enrolled in today’s classroom.
+Educational technology and literacy content are incorporated in all courses.
+Field experiences and CalTPA cycles are also integrated into courses, as are theory and skills needed to effectively teach English learners and diverse student populations enrolled in today’s classroom.

 Learning outcomes for the Preliminary Teacher Credential programs are found at: